The Opt-Out Trap

 On 18 March 2026, Technology Secretary Liz Kendall confirmed that the opt-out proposal is no longer the government's preferred approach.
 'We have listened,' she said.
 This is the sentence governments say when they have been forced to stop doing the thing they wanted to do.
 It is not the same as having changed their minds.
 No preferred option now means the field remains open, which means the fight continues, which means the artists who spent 2025 making the case that their work is not a free training dataset for billion-dollar technology companies will need to keep making it.

-The opt-out system worked like this.
-AI companies could use any creative work to train their models.
-If you were a musician, songwriter, author, or photographer and you did not want your work used, you had to say so, in a machine-readable format, on each individual piece of work, in a way that AI crawlers could detect and honour.
-The burden of protection sat with the creator.
-The default was use.
-The default was always use.
+I want to explore here what opt-out actually means.
+The opt-out system works like this.
+AI companies can use any creative work to train their models.
+If you are a musician, songwriter, author, or photographer and you don’t want your work used, you have to say so, in a machine-readable format, on each individual piece of work, in a way that AI crawlers can detect and honour.
+The burden of protection sits with the creator.
+The default is use.
+The default is always use.

-What strikes me about the silent album is the formal precision of it.
+What strikes me about the silent album is the creativity of it.
 A thousand musicians, making silence, to protest the proposal that their music should function as raw material unless they spoke up to prevent it.
-The irony has the shape of a very good argument.
+The irony makes a very good argument.
 You want us to opt out of being used without consent?
 Here is our opt-out.
 Here is what music sounds like when musicians decide to make none of it.
 I love it.

-The philosophical problem with opt-out as a default is not complicated, though it was made to seem so.
+The philosophical problem with opt-out as a default is, to me, fairly obvious, though it was made to appear complex.
 Copyright exists, in its original conception, as a right that attaches to a work at the moment of its creation.
 You make something and you own it.
 You decide how it is used.
-The opt-out system inverted this: someone else decided your work was available, and you could reclaim that decision if you were organised enough, resourced enough, and technically literate enough to execute the reclamation.
+This seems basic to me.
+What I have made is mine.
+No argument.
+The opt-out system makes a mockery of this concept.
+Someone else decides your work is available, but you can refute that decision if you are organised enough, resourced enough, and technically literate enough to execute the reclamation.
+Right…

 This is the structure of a burglary prevention policy that requires homeowners to apply for locks.
 The locks are available.
 Nobody is forcing you to leave your house open.
-If you object to being robbed, there is a form to fill out in triplicate.
+If you object to being robbed, there is a form to fill out in triplicate, online, behind a paywall.

-The specific harm to independent artists was not incidental to this design.
-It was the design.
-Large rights holders — major labels, major publishers — have legal teams, metadata infrastructure, and technical staff capable of implementing a machine-readable opt-out at scale.
+The harm to independent artists is not incidental to this design.
+Large rights holders - major labels, major publishers - have legal teams, metadata infrastructure, and technical staff capable of implementing a machine-readable opt-out at scale.
 An independent musician releasing music through a distributor while working two other jobs does not.
 The policy was described as protecting all creators equally.
-It would have protected the creators with the most resources to exercise the protection, and left everyone else in the training dataset.(2)
+It would have protected the creators with the most resources to exercise the protection, and left everyone else with no protection whatsoever.(2)

-The broader context makes this sharper.
+The broader context makes this even more disappointing.
 The AI music generation systems that would benefit from the training data exception were themselves built on music made by human artists, without their consent and without compensation.
 This is already the situation.
 The music that trained Suno, Udio, and every other text-to-music model was taken.
-The opt-out proposal would have legalised the continued taking, going forward, unless each individual creator took specific technical steps to prevent it.
+Stolen.
+The opt-out proposal would have legalised the continued theft, going forward, unless each individual creator took specific technical steps to change the locks.

 Australia, in the same period, declined to introduce an equivalent copyright exception and is exploring practical licensing frameworks instead.
+As artists we’re certainly thankful for that.
 APRA AMCOS, which represents almost 400,000 songwriters, composers, and music publishers across Australia and New Zealand, and Canada's SOCAN issued a joint statement in March 2026 arguing that 'the framework we build now will determine whether cultural and economic value flows back to creators, or is concentrated among a handful of global tech platforms.'

 The UK government's reversal is a win.
 It is also the beginning of the next round, because 'no preferred option' means the decision has not been made, and the AI companies lobbying for the cheapest possible access to training data have not stopped lobbying.
 The creative industries have demonstrated that coordinated pressure can move a government.
 That demonstration will need to be repeated.